psumiya/psumiya/README.md

 # Sumiya

 Engineering leader who builds.
-18 years in enterprise software with last 6 years in marketing technology - most recently leading a backend engineering team behind Nike's global communications platform (email, push, SMS, inbox - hundreds of millions of messages, consumer scale).
+18 years in enterprise software.

 Currently building with AI.
 Interested in how LLMs and agents can accelerate software delivery in enterprise environments.
 Ask me about it.